trose/mouse-jiggler/README.md

 ### Direct Script Usage

-You can also run the jigglypuff script directly:
+You can also run the jigglypuff script directly for manual control:

 ```bash
 ./jiggly_puff.sh [interval] [offset]